 Check in was a breeze – as they offer pre-check in online.
 The hotel was easy to find; it’s ideally situated between City Hall and the bus/train station and just steps to some of the best sights in Belfast.

 The spacious rooms feature comfortable beds, black out curtains, air conditioning and a big shower.
-Although the hotel does not offer breakfast, each room is equipped with a small kitchen and outfitted with everything you need to make simple meals (and there is a Tesco Express grocery store just around the corner).
+Although the hotel does not offer breakfast, each room is equipped with a small kitchen and outfitted with everything you need to make simple meals (and there is a Tesco Express just around the corner).

 Without question, we would stay at The Flint Hotel again and cannot recommend it enough!
 Check rates and availability for your trip!